 We reduce and image all ATCA data using the Common Astronomy Software Application\footnote{\url{https://casa.nrao.edu/}} \citep[\texttt{CASA};][]{McMullin2007} package version 5.3.0.
 In all cases, we split the 2048~MHz bandwidth into eight spectral windows for calibration.
 We use the primary calibrator source 1934-638 to solve for the bandpass in amplitude and phase.
 We then solve for additional amplitude and phase bandpass solutions using the bright point-like sources observed as interleaved calibrators, bootstrapping the flux densities of these sources.
 For the 2.1~GHz data, we image using natural weighting and then perform three rounds of self-calibration in phase.
-The higher frequency datasets did not contain emission of high enough signal-to-noise ratio to warrant self-calibration.
-The noise levels of the naturally-weighted maps, imaged using multi-frequency synthesis over the whole bandwidth, are 40, 20 and 15~$\mathrm{\mu Jy~beam^{-1}}$ for the 2.1, 5 and 9~GHz datasets, respectively.
+The higher-frequency data sets did not contain emission of high enough signal-to-noise ratio to warrant self-calibration.
+The noise levels of the naturally weighted maps, imaged using multifrequency synthesis over the whole bandwidth, are 40, 20 and 15~$\mathrm{\mu Jy~beam^{-1}}$ for the 2.1, 5 and 9~GHz data sets, respectively.

 To get a more detailed view of the extended radio emission, we generate maps of the ATCA data containing only the diffuse component of the radio signal.
-Specifically, for each measurement set, we remove any compact sources contaminating the field by performing a first imaging run assuming a uniform weighting, and then employ the reconstructed CLEAN components as input models to be subtracted from the each of the raw interferometric data sets.
+Specifically, for each measurement set, we remove any compact sources contaminating the field by performing a first imaging run assuming a uniform weighting, and then employing the reconstructed CLEAN components as input models to be subtracted from the each of the raw interferometric data sets.
 The resulting images for the 2.1 and 5~GHz measurements are presented in Fig.~\ref{fig:atca}.
 We do not include the 9~GHz map as no extended emission was observed at a significant level in the compact source-subtracted image.